blargoflatsome/fourshame/content/articles/roudgara-forest.md

 ### The Spirit Gardens

-The Groves of Roudgara Forest protect secret sites where the Druids among their number plant a seed that has been bonded to their own soul.
+The Groves of Roudgara Forest protect secret sites where the druids among their number plant a seed that has been bonded to their own soul.
 As they grow and age so does the seed into a tree that mirrors their strength.
 Upon death, these druids do not pass on to the ethereal but instead possess their tree where they can be communed with and share their wisdom with their grove for so long as the tree lives.

+### The Mother's Garden
+A﻿ sculpture garden consisting of all those the Spirit Mother has condemned to petrification.
+It serves as a beautiful warning to all.

 ## Factions of the Forest

 ### The Blight Sisters

-The Blight Sister are profaned dryads that, if you believe the stories of Ludwig The Leprechaun, predate even the Spirit Mother.
+The Blight Sister are profaned dryads that predate even the Spirit Mother.
 They hail from an ancient time when the forest held a different name and druids worshipped the Acorn God, also known as the Forest Father.

 They have demonstrated a deep connection and great power over their territories within the forest.

 ### The Spirit Mother

 Goddess and guardian of the forest.
 The Spirit Mother is said to be the awakened spirit of Myrcella Roudgara, an Irishne elf that lead a rebellion against King Torquill Von Demillo of Ravished.
-Her life and her rebellion were ended when she was bound and burned upon a sacred tree.
+Her life and her rebellion ended when she was bound and burned upon a sacred tree.
 The druids of the forest serve her and her restless quest for vengeance.

 ### Gnomes